Research at Leeds Beckett

 About Dr Steven Burton

-Dr Steve Burton is the Strategic Lead for Innovation in the Carnegie School of Education.
-He lectures in the areas of Early Years, Education, and Childhood Studies, and specialises in safeguarding, online safeguarding, leadership and management, and professionalism in education.
+Dr Steve Burton is the Head of Subject for Teacher Education in the Carnegie School of Education.
+He lectures in the areas of safeguarding, online safeguarding, leadership and management, and professionalism in education.

 He has co-edited and contributed to two editions of the safeguarding text book, ‘Safeguarding and Protecting Children in the Early Years,’ a popular text for students on safeguarding.
 He has additionally co-authored chapters in three editions of ‘Teaching in Lifelong Learning,’ a current teacher training text for the lifelong learning sector.